niculaionut/poetry/README.md

-look how the dusk, full of dismay, covers the bright fields of May, look how my love, then withered, thin, has once more bursted from within.
+look how the dusk, full of dismay, covers the bright fields of May, look how my love, then withered, thin, has once more risen from within.

 December 11, 2022
 ```